superman cooks

 🔪Top tip

-To save time and money, you can buy a Ground Beef and Pork Blend or "Meatball Mix", which includes beef, pork, and veal.
+To save time and money, grab a ground beef and pork blend or "meatball mix".
+It includes beef, pork, and veal and works perfectly here.

 Instructions